 Parents have always had the option of homeschooling their children, but it has recently grown in popularity.
 As a result of the COVID-19 epidemic, many areas of daily life have changed.
 Parents around the country are evaluating their children’s educational options as the start of a new school year approaches.
 Homeschooling is attracting more families than ever before as an alternative that keeps kids safe and at home while removing many of the constraints that are expected to be placed on them in the classroom.
 According to research, the impact of parents being actively involved in their children’s education, modeling good learning behavior, and providing educational opportunities all of which are essential components of effective homeschooling outweighs the impact of the parent’s own educational level.

-There are certain techniques that any parent can learn to make their homeschooling efforts more effective (and less stressful).
+There are certain techniques that any parent can learn to make homeschooling as a working mom more effective (and less stressful).

 Every relationship, including parenting, requires open and honest communication.
 Strong communication is especially important when you’re around your kids all day in a homeschooling environment.
 Take a critical look at how you and your child communicate before you start homeschooling, and start making changes where necessary.

 Will you be teaching from your kitchen table?
 Is a blackboard or a desk required?
 Consider using a blank wall to display schedules, calendars, and finished tasks.
 Is there a computer with an Internet connection nearby?
 Organize your textbooks and workbooks by acquiring storage cabinets and bookshelves.
 Baskets can also be used to keep loose materials in check.